 This does not mean you should steer clear of someone just because they are unhappy.
 You may choose to support a friend who is struggling emotionally – just as you would want them to support you during difficult times.
 However, there is a problem when someone else’s distress becomes your predominant way of feeling.

 How loved ones see you affects how you see yourself.
 When people see you in a positive or negative light, they treat you accordingly – and this influences your self-perceptions.
 In 1999, a group of researchers found that people become more like their ideal selves when they have a partner who sees them as they’d like to be.
-This “Michelangelo effect” was named after the legendary artist who created stone sculptures based on the images he saw in the raw material, just as partners help to shape their companion into the ideal self that they carry within.
+This “Michelangelo effect” was named after the legendary artist who created stone sculptures based on the images they saw in the raw material, just as partners help to shape their companion into the ideal self that they carry within.
 Of course, when partners or close friends see you in a less favorable light, that perception will affect you negatively.
 So, keep this in mind as you choose your partner and friends.

 Loved ones influence your personal preferences and your lifestyle.
 This can be as simple as a friend encouraging you to listen to a new kind of music or wear a particular brand of shoes.
 But it can also significantly impact your lifestyle – such as when Samuel L. Jackson’s character in the movie Pulp Fiction notes, “My girlfriend’s a vegetarian, which pretty much makes me a vegetarian.”